 Software development and design are inextricably linked, each influencing and guiding the other throughout the process.
 While software development focuses on coding, testing, and deployment, software design precedes it, laying the foundation for how the software will function and what it will look like.

-Understanding the Types of Software Development Processes
+Types of Software Development Methodologies

-Key Stages of the Software Development Process
+Key Stages of the Software Development

-The Software Development Phase
+The Software Developmental Phase

 This phase is marked by collaboration between developers, frequent code reviews, and version control to ensure that the codebase remains organized and free from errors.
 Active communication and coordination among team members are essential to deliver high-quality code efficiently.